Boiler CTF TryHackMe Walkthrough

 IP Address: 10.10.140.202

-Apart from the two flags, four questions are required as well to complete this machine.
-You can find the questions as the answers are discovered below.
+Apart from the two flags, you need four questions to complete this machine.
+You can find the questions as you discover the answers below.

 Network Scanning